 Clayton Sandell is an ABC News Digital Correspondent based in Denver.
-In this role he files stories for "Good Morning America," "World News with Diane Sawyer," "Nightline," ABC News Radio and ABCNews.com.
+His stories appear on "Good Morning America," "World News Tonight with David Muir”, “This Week with George Stephanopoulos”, "Nightline", ABC News Radio and ABCNews.com.

-Prior to his post in Denver, Sandell was a producer for "World News with Charles Gibson" and "World News Tonight with Peter Jennings," based in Washington DC.
+Prior to his post in Denver, Sandell was based in Washington D.C. as a producer for "World News with Charles Gibson" and "World News Tonight with Peter Jennings”.

 In 2010 Sandell received an Emmy Award as part of the ABC News team that covered the inauguration of President Barack Obama.
 He traveled to Copenhagen, Denmark in 2009 to cover the U.N.
 Climate Change Conference.
 Along with correspondent Bill Blakemore, Sandell went to Greenland in 2007 and has made two trips onboard the U.S. Coast Guard icebreaker Healy to follow scientists researching the effects of climate change in the Arctic region.
 In October 2007, he went to China with correspondent David Kerley to produce a special series on toy recalls and food safety.

 In April 2007, Sandell helped cover the shooting massacre at Virginia Tech University.
 From the U.S. and the Caribbean he has reported on the approach and aftermath of numerous hurricanes, including Hurricane Ike that struck Texas in 2008 and Category-4 Hurricane Wilma that hit Cancun Mexico in 2005.

 He was in Haiti in February 2004 during the violent uprisings that led to the ouster of President Jean Bertrand Aristide, and also covered the trials of the two men eventually convicted in the 2002 DC-area sniper murders.